Tomb of Meryra: Tomb layout

-The entrance to the tomb was originally decorated with inscriptions to the Amarna Royal family and the deity Aten.
-These decorations have either been destroyed, or are hidden by the modern doors protecting the tomb entrance.
-The antechamber itself shows Meryre offering prayers to the Akhenaten, and the cartouches of the king, Nefertiti and the Aten.
+The antechamber itself shows Meryra offering prayers to the Akhenaten, and the five cartouches of the king, Nefertiti and the Aten.
 The door jambs are inscribed with funerary prayers for Akhenaten and the Aten.
-The entrance from the antechamber to the outer hall is decorated with the Short Hymn to the Aten, and shows Meryre's wife Tenre making offerings to the sun-disc.
+The entrance from the antechamber to the outer hall is the location of the two walls decorated with Meryre adoring the Short Hymn to the Aten, and shows Meryre's wife Tenre making offerings to the sun-disc.
+Because of this antechamber, Meryra has six full-size depictions of him.
+More than any other Amarna tomb owner.